Lexzach/hlmv-transparent/README.md

 # How to install:

 - Download Python 3.8.6 from `www.python.org/downloads/release/python-386/`
+- Download HLMV Transparent ZIP file from this GitHub
 - Extract ZIP download to your prefered destination.
 - Open the `Command prompt`.
 - Navigate to the folder that you extracted the program to.
 - Click at the top of the Windows Explorer that shows the path, it should look something like `This PC > Downloads > hlmv-transparent-main`, once clicked, the text should turn blue.
 - Copy the text and return to the Command prompt.
-- Type in `cd` plus a space, and then right click the Command prompt to paste the text.
+- Type in `cd` plus a space, and then right click the Command prompt to paste the text, then press enter to run.
-- Type in `pip install -r requirements.txt`.
+- Type in `pip install -r requirements.txt` and run it.
 If this displays an error saying that `pip is not an identified command`, please refer to [this](https://appuals.com/fix-pip-is-not-recognized-as-an-internal-or-external-command/) guide.
 - Now your program should be setup, close the command prompt and return to the file explorer.
 - Configure `config.txt` to adjust any settings you want.
 - Double-click `hlmv-transparent.py` to start the program.